nodejs/node/doc/api/cluster.markdown

 ### worker.destroy()

 This function will kill the worker, and inform the master to not spawn a new worker.
-To know the difference between suicide and accidentally exit, the `suicide` boolean is set to true.
+The boolean `suicide` lets you distinguish between voluntary and accidental exit.

     cluster.on('exit', function (worker) {
       if (worker.suicide === true) {